manuraj-marmeto/volume-discount/README.md

 Note: Replace functionId with your own functionId

-step 4: Add 'apply_volume_discount' tag to the product to apply volume_discount
+Step 4: Add 'apply_volume_discount' tag to the product to apply volume_discount